zafaz-tecnologic/zafaz-view/README.md

 # Zafaz View

-Acesse seus exames radiológicos
+See your DICOM image studies

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application.

+Run `flutter doctor` and resolve the dependencies founded.

+After resolving your dependencies founded in the previous command, run `flutter pub get` to get the dependencies of the project.

 A few resources to get you started if this is your first Flutter project: